pegasystems/pega-helm-charts/docs/prepping-local-system-runbook-windows.md

 - prconfig.xml: adjust the standard Pega Platform configuration with known, required settings

-Make these changes before you begin in the section, [Deploying Pega Platform using Helm charts – 30 minutes](#_Deploying_Pega_Platform).
+Make these changes before you begin deploying Pega Platform using Helm charts.

 Downloading a Pega Platform distribution to your local system
 -------------------------------------------------------------